amitthanki/store/README.md

   "isAdmin": true
 }
 ```

+You can also create the admin user using Swagger UI: https://localhost:44397/swagger

 Finally, you can login to the back end with the admin user you created.

 ## Further Reading